Our Dream Playground

 Get tips, ideas, and inspiration for making your community more playful.

 Our Playful City USA program recognizes cities and towns that embrace play as a priority.

 Our collection of books will inspire you to bring more play to your family, neighborhood, and community at large.

 KaBOOM! is a national nonprofit dedicated to saving play for America’s children.

 We are peppy, purple-adorned people who passionately promote the power of play!

 Our partners help us to create new playgrounds and to spread the word about the importance of PLAY.

-One of the biggest challenges facing any community-build playground project is fundraising.
-That is why KaBOOM! offers communities occasional grant opportunities to begin or complete playspace projects.
+One of the biggest challenges many communities face in their efforts to prioritize play is fundraising.
+That’s why KaBOOM! offers grant opportunities to help communities take bold steps towards beginning or completing playspace projects.

 KaBOOM! is not a direct grant-making foundation, nor do we act as a fundraising agent, seeking contributions for specific projects.
 Occasionally, however, we are able to administer challenge grant programs thanks to our dedicated and generous Funding Partners.

 When children’s lives are filled with play, we all benefit: our communities will be healthier and happier today, and our society will be stronger and more resilient tomorrow.
 KaBOOM! offers a number of community-built playground grants to empower friends and neighbors to collaborate for a common cause – to bring play to their communities.
 From fundraising and recruiting volunteers, to collecting food and tool donations, these grants are designed to engage and activate community members to take the lead in the build planning process, from start to finish.